iiasa/ece-docs/scenario-databases.rst

 Software team from 2018 until 2024 uses the **ixmp** package (not **ixmp4**).

 You can use the **pyam** package to connect to a legacy *Scenario Explorer* instance and for example get a list of all scenarios in a database instance.
+You can also use :func:`pyam.read_iiasa()` to query scenario data from a legacy instance.

 .. code:: python